Janya22/climate-impact-on-agriculture-dashboard/README.md

 It combines multiple visualisations to present a clear data story on the impact of climate change on food production.

-Data Sources
+Data Sources:
-FAOSTAT Crops and Livestock Data (Kaggle)
+- FAOSTAT Crops and Livestock Data (Kaggle)
-IMF Climate Data Portal
+- IMF Climate Data Portal

 Dataset Directory:
-The raw crop dataset is saved in data/raw_data_kaggle.csv and the raw temperature dataset is saved in data/raw_data_imf.csv The cleaned preprocessed merged dataset is saved in data/Merged_FAOSTAT_Cleaned.csv
+- The raw crop dataset is saved in data/raw_data_kaggle.csv and the raw temperature dataset is saved in data/raw_data_imf.csv
+- The cleaned preprocessed merged dataset is saved in data/Merged_FAOSTAT_Cleaned.csv

 Features:
 - Interactive Controls